johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 secure or not.

-Then for the name server transport signaling there are three possibilities: the zone that hold the name server information supports a strict mode secure connection, the zone does not support a strict mode secure connection but it is DNSSEC secure, and the zone is neither DNSSEC secure nor does it support a strict mode secure connection.
+Then for the name server transport signaling there are three possibilities: the zone that hold the name server information supports a strict-mode secure connection, the zone does not support a strict mode secure connection but it is DNSSEC secure, and the zone is neither DNSSEC secure nor does it support a strict mode secure connection.